Caryophyllene

 What Should I Buy?

-Ask your budtender for strains that contain this terpene and smell like:- Pepper
+Ask your budtenders for strains that smell like:

 - Spices